kebaldwi/DNAC-TEMPLATES/LABS/LAB3-DayN-Template/README.md

 While a more extensive set of settings can be built out for a deployment we will limit the configuration to the minimal necessary to perform this step building off the completed tasks in lab 2.

 ## Lab Section 2 - DNA Center Day N Template Preparation
 You can create Day N Templates within the ***Templating Tool*** within **DNA Center**.
 Go to the ***Templating Tool*** to complete the next task.
-This can be found by navigating to the Template Editing Tool with DNA Center through the menu *Tools>Template Editor*
+Initially, we will keep things pretty simple and deploy one Day N regular template.
+Once the process has been discussed in detail we will build on this within the next labs.
+The template tool for this lab can be found by navigating to the Template Editing Tool with DNA Center through the menu *Tools>Template Editor*
 ![json](./images/DNAC-NavigateTemplate.png?raw=true "Import JSON")

-### Step 1 - ***Create an Onboarding Template***
+### Step 1 - ***Create a Day N Template***
-Download and import a simple Day N Template in the Templating tool using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB2-Onboarding-Template/templates/Platinum_Onboarding_Template_2125.json">⬇︎Onboarding_Template.json⬇︎</a> file.
-If using DNAC prior release to 2.1.2.X then build the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB2-Onboarding-Template/templates/Platinum-Onboarding.txt">⬇︎Onboarding.txt⬇︎</a> located within this lab.
+Download and import a simple Day N Template in the Templating tool using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB3-DayN-Template/templates/Platinum_AAA_Template.json">⬇︎Platinum_AAA_Template.json⬇︎</a> file.
+If using DNAC prior release to 2.1.2.X then build the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB3-DayN-Template/templates/Platinum_AAA_Template.txt">⬇︎Platinum_AAA_Template.txt⬇︎</a> located within this lab.

 1. Navigate to the Template Editing Tool with DNA Center through the menu *Tools>Template Editor*
    ![json](./images/DNAC-NavigateTemplate.png?raw=true "Import JSON")